openid/OpenYOLO-Spec/android/introduction.md

 ### Preferred credential providers on Android

-In the future, Android or Google Play Services may directly store a user's preferred credential provider.
+In the future, Android or Google Play Services may provide a mechanism to store a user's preferred credential provider.
 However, in the meantime, a simple heuristic is specified that will determine the user's preferred credential provider in most cases:

 1. Enumerate all the credential providers installed on the device.
-2. If there are no credentias providers, or there are any _unknown providers_, then there is no preferred provider.
+2. If there are no credential providers, or there are any _unknown providers_, then there is no preferred provider.
 3. If there is exactly one installed known provider, this it is the preferred provider.